 Proposals may be withdrawn by the applicant at any time.
 To withdraw a proposal, the applicant should notify JAXA immediately.
-If the withdrawal is after the agreement conclusion, it is necessary to follow the procedures described in the terms and condition of research agreements.
+If the withdrawal is after the agreement conclusion, it is necessary to follow the procedures described in the terms and conditions of the research agreements.